kushalprasad/startCode/README.md

 startCode
 =========

+  Author: Kushal Prasad
+  Date: 12 July 2014

-Application to setup start-up code files to facilitate programming
+  startCode is an application to setup start-up code files with desired content to facilitate programming.
+Some default templates are provided, although a user may customize the startup files by editing the options.cfg file.
+Use and share!

 Setup guide: